Kitware/vtk-examples/src/Cxx/Utilities/ForLoop.md

 ### Description

-Here we demonstrate the various ways of doing a for loop.

 As a result of historical and evolving C++ standards there are are multiple ways of doing the same thing with ?vtkDataArrays? in the VTK C++ code base.

-The **recommended** way now is to use the **dispatch mechanism** as shown in the example.
-Four functions called `mag3Displatch*` are provided in the example to illustrate various ways of doing this.
+This example demonstrates various ways of iterating through a vtkDataArray and operating on the resultant tuple to create a new result.
+The result of the operation is inserted into a new vtkDataArray.

-In the example, all the functions operate on a `?vtkTypeFloat64Array?` of vectors to compute a `?vtkTypeFloat64Array?` of magnitudes.
+In this example, all the functions operate on a `?vtkTypeFloat64Array?` of vectors to compute a `?vtkTypeFloat64Array?` of magnitudes.
 We also test to ensure the correct magnitudes are generated.

+This example demonstrates:

+- The classic for loop e.g. `for (auto c = 0; c < 3; ++c)` and `static_cast`.

+    - `naivemag3`, demonstrates the classic for loop using a counter.
+    - `mag3GetPointer`, uses raw pointers, it becomes a little complicated calling `mag3Trampoline` which then calls `mag3Helper`.
+Lots of `static_cast` has to be used.
+    - `mag3Explicit`, instantiate a templated function with explicit types.
+It is similar to `naivemag3`.

+- A dispatcher/worker paradigm.
+This is the **recommended approach**.
+In the dispatcher function, we instantiate a worker and use a dispatcher to generate optimised workers when the arrays are both float or double and fall back to just using the worker for other situations.
+The work is then done in the worker struct.

+    - `mag3Dispatch1` instantiates the struct `Mag3Worker1` where we use accessors, APIType and assume the tuple sizes.
+   - `mag3Dispatch2a` instantiates the struct `Mag3Worker2a` where range objects are used.
+   - `mag3Dispatch2b` instantiates the struct `Mag3Worker2b` where range objects are used.
+Here ReferenceType and ConstReferenceType are used.
+Also elements in the range are accessed using **operator[]** like a STL indexed container.
+   - `mag3Dispatch3` instantiates the struct `Mag3Worker3` where range objects are used.
+Here ValueType and ConstReferenceType are used.
+We also create a lambda to calculate the magnitude for each tuple.
+This is then used in `std::transform` to generate the magnitudes.

+Refer to [Further reading](#further-reading) for more information.

-Another thing, not so well known, is that VTK provides a series of templated data types:
+**Note** that VTK provides a (not so well known) series of templated data types that are especially useful when dealing with data from other sources:

 - `?vtkTypeFloat32Array?`, `?vtkTypeFloat64Array?`,
 - `?vtkTypeInt8Array?`, `?vtkTypeInt64Array?`,
 - `?vtkTypeUInt8Array?`, `?vtkTypeUInt64Array?`

-These are especially useful when dealing with data from other sources.

 #### Best Practice